Coronavirus disease (COVID-19)

 Dear Club Members,

-We can now confirm that the course will be open from 8.00am to 7.00pm from Wednesday 13th May 2020 onwards, for Club Members only.
+We can confirm that the course will be open from 7.30am to 7pm from Monday 1St June for Members and Visitors to book via BRS or the Proshop..

 We are of course obliged to follow the guidelines issued by the government and Golf England.
 We are hoping that the restrictions will gradually be eased over the coming weeks and will update these regulations on an ongoing basis.